 Is there any age restriction for police applicants?

 The minimum age to apply is 18 years.
 There is no upper age limit.
-If you are a school leaver, we look for evidence of life experience such as part-time work, volunteering or participation in a range of other community activities.
-If you have been in the workforce for a while and you are looking for a career change or a new challenge, then we encourage you to apply.
+If you are a school leaver, there’s never been a better time to apply.
+Working part-time, volunteering or participating in community activities will make you a competitive applicant.
+If you have been in the workforce for a while and you are looking for a career change or a new challenge, then we encourage you to apply too.

 How many intakes does South Australia Police have per year?